Doxuno

 Provide technology infrastructure and equipment

 Supply technical instructors and mentors.
-The Second Party shall perform its responsibilities with due diligence and care, and shall allocate sufficient resources to fulfill its obligations in a timely manner.
-The Second Party shall promptly notify the First Party of any circumstances that may prevent it from fulfilling its responsibilities or that may require modification of its obligations under this MOU.
-The Second Party shall designate a primary point of contact to coordinate its activities under this MOU and to serve as the primary liaison with the First Party.
+The Second Party shall perform with due diligence and care, allocate sufficient resources, promptly notify the First Party of any circumstance that may prevent performance, and designate a primary point of contact.

 SHARED RESPONSIBILITIES